For career success in 2022 and beyond, you need to embrace networking...

 The age-old saying of "It's not what you know.
 It's who you know." is sadly as true as it's ever been, and as you grow up and your career progresses, the inevitability of this becomes more and more evident.

 The result of this truth is the dreaded concept of 'networking'.
-I can hear the collective sigh as people imagine cheap stick-on name rags, mediocre white wine poured in to thick cheap wine glasses, and the desperate search for confidence to start a mundane conversation with someone who may or may not be useful to you in the hope of not having to loiter in the corner of the room until someone decides to come and talk to you.
+I can hear the collective sigh as people imagine cheap stick-on name rags, mediocre white wine poured in to thick cheap wine glasses, business card thrusting and the desperate search for confidence to start a mundane conversation with someone who may or may not be useful to you in the hope of not having to loiter in the corner of the room until someone decides to come and talk to you.

-Of course, that really is the worst case scenario, and networking isn't necessary that painful, but for all those people out there that suffer from any form of social anxiety, there is still an inevitable dread associated with the whole concept.
+Of course, that really is the worst case scenario, and networking isn't necessarily that painful, but for all those people out there that suffer from any form of social anxiety, there is still an inevitable dread associated with the whole concept.

+Given that networking has rarely been taught in schools or college, it is often an overlooked skill.
+That doesn't mean that you can't start building your network at any age.
 So with that in mind, we decided to put together some key bits of advice to help ease those nerves a little, and make the whole networking thing a little less stressful.

 1. Everyone's in the same boat...

-One of the first and simplest things to remember about networking in any form is that nobody really enjoys it, and most people find it either stressful, tedious or nerve-wracking.
+One of the first and simplest things to remember about networking is that nobody really enjoys it, and most people find it either stressful, tedious or nerve-wracking.
 Simple as that.
-That's not to say that some people aren't better at it than others, but there are very few people in this world that truly enjoy forced interactions in a corporate environment, or any other environment for that matter.
+That's not to say that some people aren't better at it than others, but there are very few people in this world that truly enjoy forced interactions in a corporate environment, or any other for that matter.